Tolucde/alx-system_engineering-devops/0x02-shell_redirections/README.md

 echo 20-hiago is a script that removes all letters c and C from input. >> README.md echo 20-hiago is a script that removes all letters c and C from input.
-20-hiago is  a script that removes all letters c and C from input
+20-hiago is  a script that removes all letters c and C from input 21-reverse is  a script that reverse its input.